-There are only about 20 person on board.
-Each of them would most probably like to have a haircut every month.
-This is an income opportunity especially for cadets.
+There are only about 20 people on board.
+Each of them would most probably like to have a haircut once a month.
+This is an income opportunity, especially for cadets.

 Then they try to give the fate of their heads into my hands.
 But before agreeing with their offer, I tell them not to expect too much, hair included.

-Other crews offer similar amounts as well and still some go the extra mile by giving foodstuffs like chocolates, soft drinks, beer, a treat during shore leave, and many others.
+Other crews offer similar amounts as well and still, some go the extra mile by giving food stuff like chocolates, soft drinks, beer, a treat during shore leave, and many others.

 Well, you should still do it even for free.
 As long as it won’t disrupt your rest hours, that’s okay.
-You can talk about a lot of things while trimming their heads.
-And maybe, they will share with you some business stuff or something.
+You can talk about a lot of things while trimming their hair.
+And maybe, they will share with you some work diskarte, business stuff, or something.

 Moreover, there are good crewmates out there who will tell those stingy guys that they should pay you.